There are several sources of sector-specific advice on skills development for employees working in a particular industry.

 - advise on training standards required for their sectors

-- work with the Department for Employment & Learning and Sector Skills Councils to ensure that training needs and standards are met
+- work with the Department for the Economy and Sector Skills Councils to ensure that training needs and standards are met

 You can find out more about individual Sector Training Councils at the links below: